 During the second quarter of 2020, the Company secured \$5.3 million in promissory notes to bank lenders pursuant to government loan programs (collectively, the "Loans").
-At December 31, 2020 and March 31, 2021, the remaining balance was \$5.1 million.
+At December 31, 2020, the remaining balance was \$5.1 million.
 The difference relates to the business operations divested in October 2020.
 The Loans were made under, and are subject to the terms and conditions of, the CARES Act and are administered by the U.S. Small Business Administration ("SBA").
-The current terms of the Loans are two years with maturity dates in the second quarter of 2022 and they contain a fixed annual interest rate of 1%.
-Payments of principal and interest on the Loans will be deferred for a period in excess of six months.
-We expect this repayment commencement period to be in the middle part to latter half of 2021.
-Principal and interest are payable monthly commencing one month after the payment deferral period and may be prepaid by the Company at any time prior to maturity with no prepayment penalties.
-There are scenarios where, under the terms of the CARES Act, recipients can apply for and receive forgiveness for all, or a portion of the Loans issued.
-Such forgiveness will be determined, subject to limitations and conditions, based on the use of Loan proceeds for certain permissible purposes as set forth in the CARES Act, including, but not limited to, payroll, mortgage and rent costs.
-Due to the uncertainties concerning the anticipated timing of repayment that are not within our control as well as the evolving parameters and interpretations of requirements, these loans are presented as a current liability on our Condensed Consolidated Balance Sheets.
+The terms of the Loans are two years with maturity dates in the second quarter of 2022 and they contain a fixed annual interest rate of 1%.
+In the third quarter of 2021, we were legally released from our obligation as our application was approved by the SBA.
+We recognized a gain on extinguishment of \$5.2 million in the Condensed Consolidated Statement of Operations.

-In addition, under foreign wage and rent subsidy programs in response to the COVID-19 pandemic, a subsidiary received approximately \$151,000 in funding during the three months ended March 31, 2021 that were treated as reductions of payroll and related expenses.
+In addition, under foreign wage and rent subsidy programs in response to the COVID-19 pandemic, a subsidiary received approximately \$135,000 and \$434,000 in funding during the three and nine months ended September 30, 2021, respectively, that were treated as reductions of payroll and related expenses.